ttnick/ttnick.github.io/about.md

 that changed as theoretical computer science hit me.
 Especially I became obsessed with automata theory and formal languages.
 I find it still very pleasent to think of regular expressions or bisimulation games.
-Over time, my focus has shifted towards combinaorial optimization and game theory.
+Over time, my focus has shifted towards combinatorial optimization and game theory.
 This includes but is not limited to matchings, matroid theory, lattices, complexity, and mechanism design.